gilbertlei/gilbertlei.github.io/_posts/2018-09-29-Investment-Plan-with-Data-Science.md

 ---
 layout: post
-title: Investment Plan with Data Science?
+title: Investment Plan with Data Science
 ---

 I recently became quite interested in investment, particularly stock trading.
 As we all know, the US stock market has been soaring in the past nine years.
 Consequently, many people are lured to investing in the stock market.
 A question comes into my mind is whether now is a good time to buy US stocks.